weihong0827/weihong0827/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently SUTD Term4 ISTD Student 🤣
-- 🥅 2022 Goals: Learn more about Software Engineering
+- 🥅 2022 Goals: Learn more about Java backend development and Golang
 - ⚡ Fun fact: I love to play all sorts of sports